SebPARMENTIER/Staff-back/README.md

 ## Table of contents

-* What is Stan Back ?
+* What is Staff Back ?
 * Stack

-### What is Stan Front ?
+### What is Staff Front ?

-Stan Back is a Case Study project for restaurant staff.
+Staff Back is a Case Study project for restaurant staff.

 It contains database and fake datas.